 Typically, patients whose weight loss surgery is performed laparoscopically stay in the hospital for one or two nights and then see their surgeon again seven to ten days after surgery.
 For an open gastric bypass procedure with a full incision, the hospital stay can be three to four days.

 Weight loss surgery can successfully start your weight loss, but surgery alone will not ensure long-term success.
 NSMC is committed to supporting and educating our patients as their bodies, psyches and lifestyles transform.
-Surgical weight loss patients are required to attend a 12-week post-operative weight loss risk reduction program through NSMC's Heart and Wellness Center.
-This program includes individual counseling, group nutrition and lifestyle education, medically supervised exercise, stress management and instruction in cardiovascular risk reduction.
+Surgical weight loss patients are required to attend a comprehensive post-operative weight loss program through NSMC's Heart and Wellness Center.
+This program includes individual counseling, nutrition and lifestyle education, stress management and exercise.

-In addition, you are asked to commit to a year-long, follow-up program that includes medical and nutrition follow-up appointments with your surgeon and the Heart and Wellness staff, as well as monthly support groups, where patients share successes, challenges, tips and successes.
-This year-long commitment is a unique feature of NSMC's program and a key factor in the success of our patients.
+In addition, you are asked to commit to a year-long follow-up program that includes medical and nutrition follow-up appointments with your surgeon and the Heart and Wellness staff, as well as monthly support groups, where patients share successes, challenges, and tips.
+This commitment is a unique feature of NSMC's program and a key factor in the success of our patients.

-After the first year, you will then have yearly appointments your surgeon and Heart and Wellness staff.
+After the first year, you will then have annual appointments with your surgeon and Heart and Wellness staff.

 Weight Loss Following Surgery

 Surgery alone will not remove the excess pounds and keep them off.
 It is only a tool, something to help patients do the hard work.
 To reach a healthy weight, you must adjust your eating habits and exercise patterns.
 Our nutritionist and other members of the NSMC support team can help.